DmitryGavrilenko/Media/README.md

-How to run file
+What you need
 ---------------

-For full feature, please add absolute path to "images" project folder in application file
+Please add absolute path to "images" project folder in application file